College of Humanities, Social Sciences and Arts

 Location: AG/ET Room 222, 903-886-5175

-The College of Humanities, Social Sciences, and Arts consists of the departments of: Art, History, Literature and Languages, Music, Political Science, Sociology and Criminal Justice and Theatre.
-The college also houses the popular undergraduate Liberal Studies degree program, the Communication Skills Center, the Pre-Law track and the English Language Institute.
+The College of Humanities, Social Sciences, and Arts consists of the departments of: Art, History, Liberal Studies, Literature and Languages, Music, Political Science, Sociology and Criminal Justice, and Theatre.
+The college also houses the popular undergraduate Liberal Studies degree program, the Communication Skills Center, and the Pre-Law track.

 The programs in these departments provide a well-rounded education in the liberal arts traditions, in the disciplines of humanities, social sciences and creative arts.
 We provide a strong emphasis on discipline-based scholarship, plus challenging opportunities for professional and personal development.